The next group class begins July 13, 2020.

 (There's a 1 week

-half way through the course, the week of Halloween.
+half way through the course, the week of October 12th.
 This week is

 for rest, integration, and catch up.
 There are no course materials or Q&A classes this week.